brootaylor/brootaylor-v2/sites/eleventy/src/_content/pages/work.md

 ---
 title: "Work"
 # Populates the `meta description` for a page
-summary: "User-centricity is very important to me.
-In other words, I strive to create web experiences that look and work well on any device that can connect to the internet, while also taking user needs and business goals into account."
+summary: "I help businesses build web solutions that are user-friendly, responsive, accessible, resilient, and as future-friendly as possible."
 # Populates the opening / `lead` text on a page
 lead:
-  - User-centricity is very important to me.
-In other words, I strive to create web experiences that look and work well on any device that can connect to the internet, while also taking user needs and business goals into account.
+  - I help businesses build web solutions that are user-friendly, responsive, accessible, resilient, and as future-friendly as possible.
-  - Think I may be able to help with your next project? <a href="/contact">Get in touch</a>.
+  - Need some help with your next project? <a href="/contact">Get in touch</a>.

 bodyClass: "work"

-date: 2023-08-11T15:58:00
+date: 2023-10-13T12:15:00
 ---

 <section aria-labelledby="work-current" class="companies | flow">